 Contact Paul Davis for all your property damage needs.
 (949) 455-1710

-- Report the damage to your insurance company as soon as possible.
+- Report the damage to your insurance company as soon as you can.

-- Keep a listing of any household personal belongings or goods that you have discarded and receipts for any expenses you incur in protecting your home.
+- Keep a listing of any and all household personal belongings or goods you have discarded and receipts for any expenses you incur while protecting your home.

-- Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are finished.
+- Is your house safe?
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:
+While you are waiting for us to arrive, listed below are some tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
+- Water Source: It is very important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Remove as much standing water as possible, using a mop or towels.
-(Don’t use a vacuum cleaner.)
+- Floors: Dispose of as much standing water as possible, using towels or a mop.
+(Never use the vacuum cleaner.)

-- Carpeting: Blot wet carpeting with clean, white towels.
+- Carpeting: Blot soaked carpet with clean, white towels.
 Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

-- Furniture: Move lighter pieces off of the carpet.
-Place plastic bags or plastic wrap under the legs of large furniture.
-Wipe any residual water off of the furniture.
+- Furniture: Move lighter pieces away from the carpeting.
+Place plastic wrap or plastic bags under the legs of large furniture.
+Wipe any excess water off of the furniture.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for a member of the Paul Davis team to arrive, below are some tips to help handle with the situation:
+While you are waiting for us to arrive, below are some helpful tips to help handle with the situation:

-- Carpets: Avoid walking on carpet if at all possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid walking or tracking on carpet when possible.
+Do not use ”DIY” home carpet cleaners.

 - Ceilings/Walls: Do not attempt to wash or wipe ceilings and other absorbent surfaces.

-- Doors: Close all doors in affected rooms to localize smoke odors as much as possible.
+- Doors: Shut all doors in affected rooms to restrict smoke odors as much as possible.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: Open windows to ventilate the area when possible.

-If your home or business has been damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your business or home is damaged by fire, storm, water, mold or other disaster, Call Paul!